Will Croatia’s latest shot at World Cup glory ease slowdown? | bne IntelliNews

 Overall, retail sales in Croatia rose on average between 11% and 15% on the days before a World Cup match and on the days of the matches, the Croatian Chamber of Commerce (HGK) said in 2018.

 That wasn’t the end of it.
 Croatia’s run of success boosted its international profile, with people all around the world googling the small Balkan country.
 That in turn boosted tourism, one of the country’s key economic sectors and an important contributor to GDP.
-Later that year, Croatia’s tourism board HTZ reported that the number of tourists visiting the country had increased 6% to 19mn in the first ten months of the year.
+Later that year, Croatia’s tourism board HTZ reported that the number of tourists visiting the country had increased 6% to 19mn in the first 10 months of the year.

 Slowdown begins

-This year, Croatia, along with Slovenia and Montenegro, is one of three small Southeast European countries are set to outperform the rest of the Central, Southeast and Eastern Europe region in terms of GDP growth.
+This year, Croatia, along with Slovenia and Montenegro, is one of three small Southeast European countries that are set to outperform the rest of the Central, Southeast and Eastern Europe region in terms of GDP growth.

 Croatia’s strong performance for much of the year was down to a combination of its relative resilience to the energy crisis, thanks to a large extent to its construction of the offshore floating liquefied natural gas (FLNG) terminal on the island of Krk, and partly to the continued post-COVID rebound of its tourism sector.